 In 2021, the ACG supplied recommendations for managing benign anorectal disorders.
 The recommendations for SNS in treating constipation are derived from three RCTs.
 According to the ACG, the trials have shown no benefit of SNS in constipation (regardless of type).
 In addition, the long-term complication rate is considerable, with 61% reporting device-related AEs in a long-term (60 months) follow-up study.
-Therefore, the ACG concedes that this procedure cannot be recommended for individuals with constipation (Wald et al., 2021).
+The ACG's recommendations for surgical treatment are as follows: